Horatio B. Hackett

-Col. Horatio Balch Hackett, Jr. (May 8, 1880 – September 8, 1941) was a leading American architect and construction executive, a college football player and official, a decorated combat veteran of World War I, and Assistant Administrator of the Public Works Administration during the presidency of Franklin D. Roosevelt.
+Horatio Balch Hackett, Jr. (May 8, 1880 – September 8, 1941) was a leading American architect and construction executive, a college football player and official, a decorated combat veteran of World War I, and Assistant Administrator of the Public Works Administration during the presidency of Franklin D. Roosevelt.

 Early life

 Hackett was born in Philadelphia, where he attended the William Penn Charter School.
 He was the son of Pennsylvania State Senator Horatio Balch Hackett, who served as a captain in the 81st Pennsylvania Volunteers during the Civil War, and the grandnephew of the well-known Biblical scholar, Horatio Balch Hackett.

 West Point

 Hackett attended the United States Military Academy at West Point, New York, arriving on June 27, 1900, distinguishing himself by making the varsity football team in his plebe year.
 Eventually becoming the starting quarterback, his field generalship was credited with making the difference in many Army victories.

 Alternately nicknamed "Dumpy", "Stuffy", and (later in life) "Rash", he competed in five sports at the Academy.
 He was elected captain of the baseball team and was a standout in hockey and track.
 Along with some of his classmates, he introduced basketball at the Academy.
 Hackett was the only cadet in the history of West Point athletics to oppose Navy in three sports: football, baseball and basketball.
 He was awarded eight letters for athletics, which was the maximum allowed at the time of his graduation in 1904.
 Hackett won the first ever Army Athletic Association Award.